Fatalution/r-helper/README.md

-> [!NOTE]
-> I haven't coded in a while, so excuse me for vibe-coding my way through this.

 > [!WARNING]
 > Note from Fatalution: I won't be able to work on this as I am returning the Blade 16.